jcfitzpatrick12/spectre/README.md

 - Intuitive CLI tool :computer:
 - Containerised backend :whale:
 - Wide receiver support :satellite:
-- Flexible configurable data capture :gear:
+- Flexible, configurable data capture :gear:
 - Live recording of radio spectrograms or IQ data :floppy_disk:
 - Developer-friendly, extensible digital signal processing framework :hammer_and_wrench:

 ## Use-case
 Observations of the huge X9.0 solar flare on October 3rd 2024.
-A comparison of a ```spectre``` spectrogram (second panel) captured in the West End of Glasgow, to that observed by the CALLISTO spectrometer stationed in Egypt, Alexandria (top panel)
+A comparison of a ```spectre``` spectrogram (second panel) captured in the West End of Glasgow, to that observed by the [CALLISTO](https://e-callisto.org/) spectrometer stationed in Egypt, Alexandria (top panel)
 ![Observations of the huge X9.0 solar flare on October 3rd 2024.
 A comparison of a SPECTRE spectrogram (second panel) captured in the West End of Glasgow, to that observed by the CALLISTO spectrometer stationed in Egypt, Alexandria (top panel)](docs/gallery/comparison.png)